Inuxius/Housing_Regression/README.md

 3.[Regularized Linear Models](https://www.kaggle.com/apapiu/regularized-linear-models) by Alexandru Papiu

-Do make utmost use of kaggle its a fun and brilliant way to learn Data Science.
+Do make utmost use of kaggle its a fun and brilliant place to learn Data Science.